-For example, they have up-sells to select before you check out and finish signing up with them.
-Also, there are install add-ons you’ll have to purchase that are normally are included with other hosting providers as built-in features.
+For example, they have upsells to select before you check out and finish signing up with them.
+Also, there are install add-ons you’ll have to purchase that are normally included with other hosting providers as built-in features.

 Slow support response times

-Although they do have 24/7 technical support, they aren’t always easily accessible.
-The response times can vary from ten minutes up to an hour.
-The initial response is auto generated in some instances.
+Although they do have 24 7 technical customer service, they aren’t always easily accessible.
+Customer service response times can vary from ten minutes up to an hour.
+The initial response is auto-generated in some instances.

 The good news is that they have made significant investments in their support channel with an emphasis on customer experience and success.
-The support team’s voice support channel has grown customer satisfaction scores to a historic high at 4.86 (out of 5) for 2018.
+The customer service team's voice support channel has grown customer satisfaction scores to a historic high at 4.86 (out of 5) for 2018.

 Expensive renewal rates